-If the managing academic unit has a compelling academic need to increase density and has logistical capacity to manage the increased density, they can allow an increase up to a maximum of 1 person per 125 square feet of laboratory space in laboratories that have analyzed their floor plan as described below.
-Labs must continue to maintain 6 feet physical distance between personnel.
+If the managing academic unit has a compelling academic need to increase density and has logistical capacity to manage the increased density, they can allow an increase in density to the maximum allowed in the space (as determined by fire code) provided all personnel can maintain 6 feet of physical distance at all times.
+Laboratories must analyze their floor plan as described below prior to implementing density increases.

 Roles and Responsibilities

 - All personnel are responsible for observing current requirements, including Stanford’s social distancing protocol, health, hygiene, and compliance prerequisites.

 - PIs are responsible for evaluating their lab layout and workable space for possible density increases, taking into account usable space and the need to maintain at least 6 feet of distance between personnel, as well as enforcing the density requirements described here and compliance requirements.

 - As required by their unit or facility, PIs must supply a floor plan proposal with their request for updated density prior to any increase in personnel density.
 PIs and labs cannot increase density until their floor plan is approved by their department (or building/facility manager where applicable).
 Proposals needing further review may be elevated to the local unit.